yorozuya-2003/SearchBar/README.md

 # Search Bar
 ## Overview
-A simple search bar for searching through a list of user profiles (first name and last name data), created using React, Django, PostgreSQL and Docker.
+A simple dynamic search bar for searching through a list of user profiles (first name and last name data), created using React, Django, PostgreSQL and Docker.

 ## Setup
 ### Prerequisites